shaktisinh/profile_avatar/example/README.md

 # profile_avatar_example

-Demonstrates how to use the profile_avatar plugin.
+Demonstrates how to use the profile_avatar_ts plugin.

 ## Getting Started